abhijeetk/af-binder/docs/afb-binding-references.md

  * Returns 1 if the permission is granted or 0 otherwise.
  */
 int afb_req_has_permission(struct afb_req req, const char *permission);

+/*
+ * Get the application identifier of the client application for the
+ * request 'req'.
+ *
+ * Returns the application identifier or NULL when the application
+ * can not be identified.
+ *
+ * The returned value if not NULL must be freed by the caller */ inline char *afb_req_get_application_id(struct afb_req req);

 ```

 ## Logging macros